Kalinago youth succumbs to auto accident injuries - Dominica News Online

 The deceased, whose birthday would have been celebrated on March 9, recently commenced his first year at the Dominica State College.
 His death has sent shockwaves through the community, especially among the family and friends who are saddened by the loss of the young man.

-The accident occurred just hours before women in the Kalinago Terrtory convened this morning to celebrate International Women’s Day with a round table discussion and luncheon hosted by the Bureau of Gender Affairs.
+The accident occurred just hours before women in the Kalinago Territory convened this morning, to celebrate International Women’s Day with a round table discussion and luncheon hosted by the Bureau of Gender Affairs.

 Dominica News Online (DNO) wishes to extend sincerest condolences to Tyson’s family and prays for the speedy recovery of the others who were injured in the accident.